DominicMonares/spp-account-wide/README.md

 - Transfers achievement rewards between all player characters
   - Every new achievement transferred also grants its corresponding title and/or item rewards
   - Faction specific rewards are converted depending on each character's faction
-  - Feat of strength titles that don't explicity reward titles but are title related (Vanilla PVP titles, world first titles, Scarab Lord, etc.) are rewarded when shared.
+  - Feats of strength that don't explicitly reward titles but are title related (Vanilla PVP titles, world first titles, Scarab Lord, etc.) are rewarded when shared.
   - All item rewards will appear in each character's mailbox on login

 - Transfers achievement progress for select achievements between all player characters